-1.1 Operating Budget Policies
+1.1 OperatingBudgetPolicies

-- 1.1.1 The County will p-r-ep-a-r-e-a-n a-nnual budget and will strive to pay -for -all current expenditures current expenditures with current revenues.
-The County will avoid budgetary procedures that balance current expenditures at the expense of meeting future year's expenses such as postponing expenditures or borrowing from future year's revenues. - 1.1.2 The County continues to use the "cash plus encumbrances" basis of accounting for budgetary purposes while financial statements will be prepared using the modified accrual basis of accounting, as identified by generally accepted accounting principles (GAAP) in the United States. - 1.1.3 The bBudget as recommended to the County Board will be balanced.
-The budget will be considered balanced when planned operating expenditures do not exceed-expected
+- 1.1.1 The County will prepare an annual budget and will strive to pay for all current expenditures with current revenues.
+The County will avoid budgetary procedures that balance current expenditures at the expense of meeting future year's expenses such as postponing expenditures or borrowing from future year's revenues. - 1.1.2 The County continues to use the "cash plus encumbrances" basis of accounting for budgetary purposes while financial statements will be prepared using the modified accrual basis of accounting, as identified by generally accepted accounting principles (GAAP) in the United States. - 1.1.3 The budget as recommended to the County Board will be balanced.
+The budget will be considered balanced when planned operating expenditures do not exceed expected

-- revenue plus County Board-approved use approved use of reserves. - 1.1.4 The County Board will officially accept an estimated tax levy for the new fiscal year no later than the September County Board meeting of-the fiscal year that immediately precedes the new fiscal year.
-The estimated levy is determined for preparation purposes only; the final levy is discussed and-approved in November in conjunction with the annual budget. - 1.1.5 The approved budget may be amended with emergency appropriations throughout the year at regular County Board meetings resulting in a modified budget, in accordance with the County Board rules.
+- revenue plus use of reserves approved by the County Board. - 1.1.4 The County Board will officially accept an estimated tax levy for the new fiscal year no later than the September County Board meeting of the fiscal year that immediately precedes the new fiscal year.
+The estimated levy is determined for preparation purposes only; the final levy is approved in November in conjunction with the annual budget. - 1.1.5 The approved budget may be amended with emergency appropriations throughout the year at regular County Board meetings resulting in a modified budget, in accordance with the County Board rules.
 One such emergency appropriation is a "carryover."
 The unexpended portion of projects that were not completed in one fiscal year may be requested to be "carried over" to the next fiscal year.
-Other accounts may be designated for carryover by the County Board, County Administrator, and/or Director of Finance and Administrative Services (FAS)Chief Financial Officer.
-Such accounts may include long term capital needs where money may be accumulated for multiple years until needed for projects as approved by the -County Board. - 1.1.6 The budget will continue to provide for adequate maintenance of capital plant infrastructure, facilities and equipment and for the orderly replacement of equipment. - 1.1.7 The budget will continue to provide for adequate funding of all retirement systems.
-The other post-employment benefits (OPEB) liability will be funded on a pay- as-you-go funding basis. - 1.1.8 The County will continue to maintain a financial system with statutory- budget control to ensure adherence to the budget.
+Other accounts may be designated for carryover by the County Board, County Administrator, and/or Chief Financial Officer.
+Such accounts may include long term capital needs where money may be accumulated for multiple years until needed for projects as approved by the County Board. - 1.1.6 The budget will provide for adequate maintenance of capital infrastructure, facilities and equipment and for the orderly replacement of equipment. - 1.1.7 The budget will provide for adequate funding of all retirement systems.
+The other postemployment benefits (OPEB) liability will be funded on a pay- as-you-go funding basis. - 1.1.8 The County will maintain a financial system with statutory budget control to ensure adherence to the budget.
 The budgetary level of control is based on five subtotals for each department: 1) personnel; 2) commodities; 3) contractuals; 4) benefits; and 5) capital.
-Debt service is budgeted in a separate category where appropriate. - 1.1.9 Finance and Administrative Services Department (F-A-S) will prepare analyze regular reports comparing actual revenues and expenditures to budgeted amounts on a monthly basis.
+Debt service is budgeted in a separate category where appropriate. - 1.1.9 Finance and Administrative Services Department (FAS) will analyze reports comparing actual revenues and expenditures to budgeted amounts on a monthly basis.
 Financial reports will be shared with the Finance and Administrative Committee at least quarterly. - 1.1.10 Each year, the County will update expenditure projections for the next five (5) years.
-Projections will include estimated operating -costs- of- future -capital -improvements that are included in the capital improvement plan. - 1.1.11 Revenue received by the County from Video Gaming will be expended in accordance with the County's Video Gaming Revenue policy. - 1.1.12 Where possible To the greatest extent possible.
-County departments will include performance metrics in the budget performance metrics on departmental core mission areas and that monitor activity and progress on County Board priorities.
+Projections will include estimated operating costs of future capital improvements that are included in the capital improvement plan. - 1.1.11 Revenue received by the County from Video Gaming will be expended in accordance with the County's Video Gaming Revenue policy. - 1.1.12 To the greatest extent possible, County departments will include performance metrics budget on departmental core mission areas and activity and progress on County Board priorities.
 Measures will illustrate trends, targets and other criteria by which the County's efforts on a given program can be evaluated on a periodic basis.
 This evaluation is intended to inform organizational awareness and provide a basis for repeating successful activities and reallocating resources away from less successful efforts.

-1.2 Revenue Policies Revenue Policies
+1.2 Revenue Policies